-Have you packed one?
-I recommend gathering your own migraine prevention kit items to help you prepare for the next attack.
-Being prepared will help you manage stress and pre-migraine anxiety.
+Have you packed one yet?
+I recommend getting your own migraine prevention kit together to help you prepare for the next attack.
+Being prepared will help you manage pain, stress and pre-migraine anxiety too.

 Warning: this head will explode in 19 minutes and counting ...
 18...
 17...
 16 ...
 15...
 14...